Additions to the Malware Section

 • Added: 2020-12-21 — Latest reference: 2020-12-19

-A Zoom executive carried out snooping and censorship for China.
+A Zoom executive carried out snooping and censorship for the Chinese government.

 This abuse of Zoom's power shows how dangerous that power is.
 The root problem is not the surveillance and censorship, but rather the power that Zoom has.
 It gets that power partly from the use of its server, but also partly from the nonfree client program.